shiznix/unity-gentoo/README_vivid_known_issues.txt

 		 [ERROR:sync_control_vsync_provider.cc] glXGetSyncValuesOML should not return TRUE with a media stream counter of 0.

 	* 'glxgears' kills Mir session and so crashes X

+* Some icons may be broken or missing in gtk+-3.12 applications when using new glib-2.44 and pygobject-3.14 and execute with the following warnings:
+	GLib-GObject-WARNING **: The property GtkSettings:gtk-button-images is deprecated and shouldn't be used anymore.
+It will be removed in a future version.
+	GLib-GObject-WARNING **: The property GtkSettings:gtk-menu-images is deprecated and shouldn't be used anymore.
+It will be removed in a future version.
+	GLib-GObject-WARNING **: The property GtkCellRendererPixbuf:stock-id is deprecated and shouldn't be used anymore.
+It will be removed in a future version.
+	GLib-GObject-WARNING **: The property GtkSettings:gtk-toolbar-style is deprecated and shouldn't be used anymore.
+It will be removed in a future version.